SidetrekAI/sidetrek/README.md

 We're working on adding more tools and use cases.
 If you have a suggestion, please feel free to reach out to us.

-We'd love to learn more about what your use case!
+We'd love to learn more about your use case!

 ## Connect with Us